 It is worth mentioning that the integrated report is an internal control tool within companies.

-Given the importance of the integrated reporting, the International Integrated Reporting Council (IIRC) was established comprising regulators, investors, companies, standard setters, accounting profession and NGOs.
+Given the importance of integrated reporting, the International Integrated Reporting Council (IIRC) was established comprising regulators, investors, companies, standard setters, the accounting profession, and NGOs.
 IIRC aims at establishing a globally accepted framework for a process, which ultimately results in communications from the business entity about value creation.
-Such framework establishes the principles and concepts that govern the overall content of the integrated report.
+Such a framework establishes the principles and concepts that govern the overall content of the integrated report.